XinGao1001/apan5310_group-8/README.md

 # APAN5310 group 8
 This is the term project of group 8 for APAN 5310.
 The team members include Xin Gao, Kiko Ma, Hao Tang, and Zijun Tao.
+The project designed and developed the relational database system for the ABC Foodmart Scenario.

 ## Tasks & Timeline
 For the team contract, we've specified and agreed on tasks and responsibilities as stated below including tasks, deadlines in parentheses, and people who are responsible for specific tasks.